vatsalya-gupta/bgutbook/manuscript/part_1_basic_commands/chapter_101_getting_help.md

 $ man echo
 ```

-First of all, let me teach you some fundamentals TODO of man page driving.
+First of all, let me teach you some of the basic fundamentals of man page driving.
 You can move through the documentation with your arrow keys, down and up, and with the page down and page up keys to quickly scroll the whole page.
 Please note that, since manual pages are read-only, there is no cursor, just a current line, which is the topmost one.

 A nice help text at the bottom of the screen lets you know that this it